Uecker-Randow

 Uecker-Randow was a Kreis (district) in the eastern part of Mecklenburg-Western Pomerania, Germany.
 Neighboring districts were (from south clockwise) Uckermark in Brandenburg, Mecklenburg-Strelitz and Ostvorpommern.
 To the east was the West Pomeranian Voivodship of Poland.

 History

-Uecker-Randow District was established on 12 June 1994 by merging the previous districts of Pasewalk and Ueckermünde, along with part of the district of Strasburg.
+The Uecker-Randow District was established on 12 June 1994 by merging the previous districts of Pasewalk and Ueckermünde, along with part of the district of Strasburg.
 On 4 September 2011, it was merged into Vorpommern-Greifswald.